stom66/dcl-img-to-typescript/README.md

 * Place your image in the repo folder
 * Either rename your image to `input.png`, or edit the `image_path` in `main.py`
 * Images should be 32x32 pixels for best results
-* Open a terminal with access to pythton
+* Open a terminal with access to python3
 * Call the script with: `python3 main.py`
 * The results will be printed to `output.ts`.
 Copy this to the relevant files for the cabinet.